Fever is a common sign and symptom observed in a variety of clinical settings.1

 Subacute Not more than 2 weeks and seen in certain infections such as typhoid fever.
 Chronic Also known as persistent fever lasting for > 2 weeks and typical in chronic bacterial infections such as tuberculosis, cancers and viral infections like HIV.

 Fevers can also have specific patterns depending on its cause and this together with other signs and symptoms are used to diagnose the underlying disease, infection or condition.

-One year old Sarah is having a fever.
-Her mum is worried because she has been fussy and not eating well.
-She wants something to help reduce her fever and at the same time, something that is suitable for her.Learn more
+Ollie’s 1 years old and has been having a fever for the past two days.
+His mum is worried because he’s been fussy and not eating well.
+She’s been doing tepid sponging but the fever isn’t going down too much.
+She wants something to help him get rid of the fever and at the same time, something that is safe for him.

 Panadol Extra 500mg/65mg Soluble Effervescent Tablets (paracetamol, caffeine) - For fast relief of tough pain